christopher-millward/rtsa-mocap-study/README.md

 ## Next Steps / TODO
 - Refactor the ingestion pipeline... data cleaning functions take in a single side of R matrices, but the rotation calculation functions take in the entire data file in an nx18 array.
 This doesn't make sense in the data cleaning pipeline.
    - did this, but verify it works.
+   - function doesn't need to take in the arm... just apply the transformation to the whole dataset in one pass!
 - build out testing suite for `convert_to_ISB_flat()`.
 - (maybe) trim files.
 - Perform sensor drift audit.